aythels/Babylon-js-game/README.md

 An experiment in creating a browser-based real-time 3D FPS multiplayer game using a Deterministic Lockstep system with node.js and WebSockets.

-The frontend is built using the Babylon.js rendering engine and Oimo.js collision engine.
+The frontend is built from scratch ontop of the Babylon.js rendering engine and Oimo.js collision engine.

 ## Getting Started